 When you thread into the premium territory, the variety expands.
 Some unique exclusives start to pop up, like File shredder for Avast and webcam shield for AVG.

 AVG Ultimate has the same features as AVG Internet Security, plus additional products if you want to go all-in.
 For example, with the Ultimate edition, you also get AVG TuneUp and Secure VPN.
 TuneUp is a registry cleaner, it also clears up cookies and duplicate files.
 Their VPN isn't that great: not only does it log your data, but it also has a small server fleet.

 On Ultimate Avast mimicks AVG.
 It also adds two unrelated products, namely, Avast Cleanup Premium and Avast SecureLine VPN.
 Both of these products also share the problems that we've seen with the AVG.
 First of all, cleanup software is pretty much the snake oil of cybersecurity tools.
 Secondly, Avast SecureLine VPN is not a great VPN.
 Though, feature-wise, it's a bit better than the AVG counterpart.

 Most premium antiviruses require you to pay upfront for the year.
 So, if you want to be locked in for a year, then you need to know that it's worth the money.
 In my opinion, both antiviruses offer a very similar deal.
-However, what tips the scales in AVG's favor is the fact that Avast engages in significant regional price discrimination.
-To give you an example, Avast Premium Security for 1 PC costs $39.99 to US users, whereas the same plan costs 59.99 GBP if you're in the UK.
-That's approximately twice the price if we factor in the exchange rate.
+However, what tips the scales in AVG's favor is the fact that both of its tiers are cheaper than Avast's Premium Security plan.

 |Check Pricing||Check Pricing|

-In any case, you should stay as far as possible from the Ultimate editions of both services.
+In any case, you should stay as far away as possible from the Ultimate editions of both services.
 It will give you products that aren't that useful for a lot more than you would pay if these services were separate.